 Most bat houses have open bottoms, so guano will not accumulate inside, but on the ground underneath.
 Avoid placing bat houses directly above windows, doors, decks, or walkways, as bat urine may stain some finishes.
 To avoid guano collecting on a wall, widen the landing area below by using spacers or a large backboard between the bat house and the wall.

-A potted plant, shallow tray, or saucer can be placed underneath to collect guano for use as fertilizer in flower beds or gardens. go to site DO NOT use a bucket or deep container to catch droppings, as baby bats that fall will become trapped inside (unless 1/4″ or smaller mesh covers the entire top of the container).
+A potted plant, shallow tray, or saucer can be placed underneath to collect guano for use as fertilizer in flower beds or gardens.
+DO NOT use a bucket or deep container to catch droppings, as baby bats that fall will become trapped inside (unless 1/4″ or smaller mesh covers the entire top of the container).
 Some bat species are able to retrieve their pups from the ground.

 Once you have attracted bats, as a “bat house landlord” it is your responsibility to maintain the houses in good condition to keep bats coming back year after year: